 1] PSIR 1A: Political Theory Booklist

-2] Books for PSIR 1B: Indian Government & Politics
+2] PSIR 1B: Indian Government and Politics Booklist

 3] PSIR 2A: Comparative Politics & International Relations Booklist

-4] Books for PSIR 2B: India & The World
+4] PSIR 2B: India & The World Booklist

-- Alternatively, you can use PSIR notes available on our website and refer books only when you find notes inadequate for particular topic/subtopic.
+4. We strongly recommend to buy PSIR notes available on our website (https://products.politicsforindia.com/) and refer books only when you find notes inadequate for particular topic/subtopic.

 We have tried to provide a complete booklist for Political Science optional.
 Still, there may be some books which you find useful but are not part of this list.
 You can use them as long as you think it is part of PSIR Syllabus and will help you to answer questions in exam.
 This is the only criteria you have to worry about and the only criteria which will ensure your success.